 cntlm -H -d DOMAIN -u username

-Some proxies use Negotiate authentication which can use either Kerberos or NTLM:
+Some proxies use Negotiate, which can use either Kerberos or NTLM:

 git config --global http.proxyauthmethod negotiate

-# - You're on a domain-joined Windows machine
+# - You are on a domain-joined Windows machine

-# - Kerberos tickets are valid (klist command to check)### Corporate Proxy PAC Files
+# - Kerberos tickets are valid (check with: klist)### Corporate Proxy PAC Files

 Many corporations use PAC (Proxy Auto-Configuration) files: